infoatgodreams/GoDreams-Repository/L&D/Cohort Based Courses.md

 	- Since its the same cohort in multiple courses, shorter vs longer?
 	- Are there changes in completion rate proportionate to length?
 	- Are students differentiated into the CBC groups based on an entrance test?
 Are group homogenously created based on skill level etc or heterogenous?
+		- homogenous is better for unknown people
+		- for known people you could change this
 -